evesdropper/dotfiles/nvim/luasnip/README.md

 { condition=tikz, show_condition=tikz}),
 ```

 It’s important to note how snippet engines differ in their ways of evaluating a condition - UltiSnips passes in the function call and verifies the return value, while LuaSnip only accepts the function to evaluate it on its own.
 So to check for environments, instead of doing something like `context("env(name)")` with UltiSnips, you need to define your own helpers.
+However, to alleviate things, LuaSnip has condition objects, which allow you to use boolean algebra to combine different conditions.

 > <strong>Note:</strong> If you are also using a working completion engine that integrates with LuaSnip such as `nvim-cmp`, make sure to also set the `show_condition` parameter for tab-triggered snippets so that the completion engine does not show invalid snippets.